chriswongwk/citrixahv/xenapp/xenapp.rst

 Takeaways
 +++++++++

-- MCS offers a unified workflow for deploying desktops, desktop applications, server desktops and server applications.
+- MCS offers a unified workflow for deploying desktops, desktop applications, server desktops and server applications, all supported by the Nutanix AHV plugin.